Bajena/ams_lazy_relationships/README.md

 # AmsLazyRelationships

+#### What does the gem do?
-Eliminates N+1 queries problem in Active Model Serializers gem thanks to batch loading provided by a great [BatchLoader gem](https://github.com/exAspArk/batch-loader).
+Eliminates N+1 queries problem in [Active Model Serializers gem](https://github.com/rails-api/active_model_serializers) thanks to batch loading provided by a great [BatchLoader gem](https://github.com/exAspArk/batch-loader).

 The gem provides a module which defines a set of methods useful for eliminating N+1 query problem during the serialization.
 Serializers will first prepare a tree of "promises" for every nested lazy relationship.
 The relationship promises will be evaluated only when they're requested.
 E.g. when including `blog_posts.user`: instead of loading a user for each blog post separately it'll gather the blog posts and load all their users at once when including the users in the response.

+#### How is it better than Rails' includes/joins methods?
+In many cases it's fine to use [`includes`](https://apidock.com/rails/ActiveRecord/QueryMethods/includes) method provided by Rails.
+There are a few problems with `includes` approach though:
+- It loads all the records provided in the arguments hash.
+Often you may not need all the nested records to serialize the data you want. `AmsLazyRelationships` will load only the data you need thanks to lazy evaluation.
+- When the app gets bigger and bigger you'd need to update all the `includes` statements across your app to prevent the N+1 queries problem which quickly becomes impossible.

 ## Installation